Synology: How to Export and Import a Docker Container

 • STEP 3

-Open your Docker package.
-In the left menu select Container.
-Select the container you want to Export then click on the Settings tab and, in the dropdown menu, click Export.
+Open your Container Manager package.
+In the left sidebar click on Container.
+Select the container you want to Export, then click on the Action tab and, in the dropdown menu, click Export.
 Follow the instructions in the image below.

 • STEP 4

 After you click Export, a new pop-up window will open.
 Select “Export container contents and settings“.
-Select Export to Diskstation or Export into your computer.
+Select Export to Diskstation and select the Docker Backup folder that you have previously created at STEP 2.
 Click Export.
-I prefer to save my container contents and settings in a Shared Folder in my NAS so I can easily back up everything with the Synology Hyper Backup package.
+I prefer to save my container contents and settings in a Shared Folder on my NAS so I can easily back up everything with the Synology Hyper Backup package.
 Follow the instructions in the image below.

 • STEP 5